 The combination of all of this data — both quantitative and qualitative — allows us to create a bigger picture of our product usability that we can begin to report out internally to give everyone a sense of how we are progressing in our journey to activate, retain, and delight our users.

-This gives us a clear sense of our health right now, where we could be doing better, and what we should tackle next — all driven by a holistic view of our customers.
+This gives us a clear sense of our health right now, where we could be doing better, how we can conduct further usability testing, and what we should tackle next — all driven by a holistic view of our customers.

 How will you use this product usability framework to better enhance adoption and engagement in your product?
 Let us know!